History of cotton: Kingdom of Kush

+Near East

+Microremains of cotton fibers, some dyed, have been found at Tel Tsaf in the Jordan Valley dated 5,200 BCE.
+They may be the remnants of ancient clothing, fabric containers, or cordage.
+Researches suggest the cotton might come from wild species in South Asia, and trade with the Indus Valley.

 Indian subcontinent

-The latest archaeological discovery in Mehrgarh puts the dating of early cotton cultivation and the use of cotton to 5000 BCE.
-The Indus Valley civilization started cultivating cotton by 3000 BCE.
-Cotton was mentioned in Hindu hymns in 1500 BCE.
+The earliest archaeological discovery, a number of mineralised cotton threads, recovered from the center of a string of eight copper beads, found in a grave, dated to the first half of the 6th millennium BC, at Mehrgarh, Kachi, Pakistan, demonstrates use of wild or cultivated cotton fibres, was known, millennia before evidence of cotton cultivation, and textiles, in the 4th millennia BC, Indus Valley Civilisation.

 Herodotus, an ancient Greek historian, mentions Indian cotton in the 5th century BCE as "a wool exceeding in beauty and goodness that of sheep", which suggests that the fiber was not yet known in Greece at the time.
 When Alexander the Great invaded India, his troops started wearing cotton clothes that were more comfortable than their previous woolen ones.
 Strabo, another Greek historian, mentioned the vividness of Indian fabrics, and Arrian told of Indian–Arab trade of cotton fabrics in 130 CE.

 Middle Ages

 Eastern world

 Handheld roller cotton gins had been used in India since the 6th century, and was then introduced to other countries from there.
 Between the 12th and 14th centuries, dual-roller gins appeared in India and China.
 The Indian version of the dual-roller gin was prevalent throughout the Mediterranean cotton trade by the 16th century.
 This mechanical device was, in some areas, driven by water power.